People collaborating in front of computers

 Debbie Palmer

-Dr; UKCCIIS University of Edinburgh
+Dr.; UKCCIIS University of Edinburgh

 Senior lecturer in research methods and epidemiology.
 Debbie is a three-time Winter Olympian (short track speed skating) and dual International (Ice Hockey).
 She worked as an exercise physiologist before completing her PhD in injury epidemiology, working in injury/illness prevention for over 16 years.
 Her research includes epidemiology, risk/prevention of injury/illness in elite, youth, recreational cohorts, longer-term consequences of sport-related injury, and current/retired athlete health.
 She worked with UK Sport, English/Scottish sports Institutes, Arthritis Research UK, the Rugby Football Union, Scottish Rugby Union, Scottish FA, Enduro World Series mtb'ing, International Olympic Committee (IOC) and World Olympians Association.
 Current research projects include World Rugby studies in women's injury prevention, tackle height law change evaluation, and long-term IOC Olympian Health Cohort.
 Debbie is co-founder of the Arthritis Significant Ankle Ligament Injury (SALI) UK Cohort.
 She is Co-Director for the Edinburgh-Bath UK Collaborating Centre on Injury/Illness Prevention in Sport (UKCCIIS), IOC Research Centre.